enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 2. PARA
 3. Intermediate Packages

-=> Is Distilling the most overlooked issue with content creators?
+=> Make your notes future-proof: Is Distilling the most overlooked issue with content creators?
 Do they only c/p notes and have to reread them and re-understand them?
 Hence the formula, make your notes future-proof.
+=> Not all information matter: People highlight and save like crazy, which blur the most important gems and make'em procrastinate.
+Instead, they should have a framework to decide what matter and what not and it's simple: Inspiring-Procedures-References (RIP)
 # Learn Marketing
 5 years ago, I believed Marketing was the most pointless think in the world.
 After dozens of books read, I believe it's the most important.